zooeelu/PIC-16A-Project-Classifying-Fake-Job-Descriptions/README.md

 <img width="339" alt="Screen Shot 2022-12-05 at 5 48 03 PM" src="https://user-images.githubusercontent.com/97188472/205788544-e381d2b8-ed32-420e-ae5a-fccf4d28c62a.png"> <img width="338" alt="Screen Shot 2022-12-05 at 5 48 16 PM" src="https://user-images.githubusercontent.com/97188472/205788569-60632999-d2fe-48d6-b515-615ba3740c30.png">

 Next, we cleaned the job description column since we will be using this column to help us classify whether or not a job posting is fake or not.
-To do this we .......
+To do this we created a class called Pre_Process().
+This class will remove stop words, punctuations, etc. so that we're only left wit important words.

 As we can see, before we processed the job description column, the descriptions have no punctuations, stopwords, etc and look like this:
 <img width="979" alt="Screen Shot 2022-12-05 at 5 51 57 PM" src="https://user-images.githubusercontent.com/97188472/205789061-40a1b4f2-2d8f-421c-98f4-8d3e007ac49e.png">